Privacy Notice for Student Personal Data

-Also, for certain programmes of study which are accredited by professional, regulatory or statutory bodies, the University is legally required to collect and process data on past criminal convictions.
+For some programmes of study, particularly those which are accredited by professional, regulatory or statutory bodies, the University is legally required to collect and process data on past criminal convictions.

 10. How students’ personal data will be used after they have left the University

-As well as maintaining student records during a student’s time at the University, it continues to process personal data in connection with alumni management, external relations and development after they have left.
+As well as maintaining your student record during the time you are at the University, we continue to process personal data in connection with alumni management, external relations and development after you have left.